jguegant/tech.blog/content/C++/event-driven-pizzeria.md

 ##### Scaling analysis:
 Considering the following architecture, could you easily scale according to the number of clients?
 The answer is, sadly, **no**!

 Why could we not either spawn a thread per client or simply increase the size of the pool?
 It boils down to the price of such a tactic.
 Likewise a cook has a salary, a thread from your operating system is not cheap.
-Too many cooks would explose your yearly budget, too many threads will consume all your resources.
+Too many cooks would explode your yearly budget, too many threads will consume all your resources.
 For instance, a Linux thread needs its own stack with a default memory footprint of 2 megabytes.
 A server with 4 Gigabytes of RAM would have a limit of 2000 simultaneous threads... but that's only considering the stack size.
 A thread creation implies some costly system calls, a tricky manipulation of various descriptors.
 Finally, if a kitchen had 2000 cooks, there would be a very high number of collisions, smashed toes and bad words, it would the same mess for the [scheduling](https://en.wikipedia.org/wiki/Scheduling_(computing)) of a massive amount of threads.

 Scaling by spawning processes is also a no go.
 Threads and processes in Linux are actually very similar, you will fight the same problems concerning resources usage.
 Another solution would be to scale by hardware.
-But, well, if all the restaurant chains were to open a new spot everytime they need to handle 10 more clients, they would quickly bankrup... isn't it?
+But, well, if all the restaurant chains were to open a new spot every time they need to handle 10 more clients, they would quickly bankrupt... isn't it?

 ![Ngin O' Pepperonix Strategy Scheme]({filename}/images/bad-scaling.png)

-In all these solutions, if you observe the resource comsuption regarding the number of clients, in the best case you will see a **<span style='color:blue'>linear complexity</span>**.
+In all these solutions, if you observe the resource consumption regarding the number of clients, in the best case you will see a **<span style='color:blue'>linear complexity</span>**.
 It can easily turn out into a much worse complexity like a **<span style='color:red'>polynomial one</span>**.
 As a software engineer, such a graph must make you frown, none of us want to see a polynomial memory usage in his system especially when correlated to such a trivial entity that is a user.
 If you replace the word **resource** with **operating costs**, even your shareholders might have a stroke.

 One must keep in mind that this kind of architecture is really **bad** if you are expecting to scale with the number of **clients**.
 If you have a **fixed maximum** number of clients or you are working on **one to one** communications, this architecture is actually relevant.
 For instance, in High Frequency Trading, where **latency** is much more precious than **scalability** it is not uncommon to opt for [busy waiting](https://en.wikipedia.org/wiki/Busy_waiting).
 In other words, if you are cooking a pizza for yourself, it does not matter if you spend 45min in front of your oven.